ryphus/TilesBreaker_423/README.md

 # CSE423-Project
 This is the repository of our project for CSE423 which is a Tiles Breaker Game.
+Tiles Breaker 3D.py is the main project file.

 Core Gameplay